SOSVR/base_code-v2/README.md

 rqt --force-discover
 ```
 choose the "SOSVR Controller" from Plugins menu then select the robot1 and press play button.
-press A & X buttons at the same time for speed mode, now Enjoy your ride :)
+press A & X buttons at the same time for speed mode.